Santana Moss: Retirement

 On September 1, 2022, Moss was inducted into Washington's Greatest Players list in honor of the franchise's 90th anniversary.

+Throughout his career, Moss had a total of 10,283 yards on 732 receptions for 66 touchdowns.

+On July 27, 2025, the Commanders announced that Moss would be inducted into their Ring of Fame in Week 1 of the 2025 season.

 NFL career statistics

 Personal life

 He is the older brother of former NFL wide receiver Sinorice Moss, who previously played for the New York Giants during their Super Bowl XLII win.
-He is also the older maternal cousin of Minnesota Vikings cornerback Patrick Peterson, and the older paternal cousin of Indianapolis Colts running back Zack Moss.
+He is also the older maternal cousin of former NFL cornerback Patrick Peterson, and the older paternal cousin of running back Zack Moss.

 In 2008 he married Latosha Moss.
 They have four children together.

 In May 2010, The Washington Post reported that Moss allegedly received human growth hormones from doctor Anthony Galea.

-Moss made several appearances in television commercials for Easterns Automotive Group, a local car dealership group in the Washington, D.C. and Baltimore, Maryland areas, alongside Chief Zee, Antwaan Randle El, and Willis McGahee.
+Moss made several appearances in television commercials for Easterns Automotive Group, a local car dealership group in the Washington, D.C., and Baltimore, Maryland areas, alongside Chief Zee, Antwaan Randle El, and Willis McGahee.

 In 2016, Moss earned a Master of Business Administration degree from the University of Miami Business School.

 In March 2017, it was announced that Moss would be a color commentator for the Washington Valor of the Arena Football League.

-Moss announced the Commanders’ second round pick, number 47 overall, in the 2022 NFL Draft.
+Moss announced the Commanders' second round pick, number 47 overall, in the 2022 NFL Draft.
 The pick was Phidarian Mathis.